-How to Pan Sear Tilapia
+How to Pan Fry Tilapia

-To easily pan sear your fish, follow these steps:
+To easily pan-sear your fish, follow these steps:

-- Pat dry your defrosted fish fillet (to absorb moisture that may cause your grease to splatter)
+- Pat dry your defrosted fish fillet (to absorb moisture that may cause your grease to splatter).

 - Season both sides of the tilapia with the seasoning blend.

-- Heat oil in non-stick skillet over medium-high heat.
-You want a relatively high heat, so that the fish sears in the oil instead of absorbing the oil.
+- Heat oil in a non-stick skillet over medium-high heat.
+You want relatively high heat so that the fish sears in the oil instead of absorbing the oil.

 - Place seasoned fish in skillet gently and leave it alone for 4 minutes.